wp-plugins/easy-wp-cookie-popup/readme.txt

 1. Customise the position, title and cookie notification message for your Wordpress site.

 == Changelog ==

+= 1.0.5 =
+* Fixed a number of breakages that were causing the plugin not to show.
+Allowed the user to close the popup with the escape key.
+Created the close icon in CSS.

 = 1.0.4 =
 * Modified path from which content is loaded.